 The Ojai Valley, including Meher Mount, is a bird enthusiast’s delight.
-Pause a moment, and even the casual bird watcher can view the different species that find Meher Mount a welcome home or a good place to visit during migration.
+Pause a moment, and even the casual bird watcher can view the different species that find Meher Mount a welcome home or a good place to visit during the spring bird migration.

 A WHITE-CROWNED SPARROW at Meher Mount.
 (Photo: Juan Mendez)